Ignitarium-Renesas/rzv_ai_apps/10_Driver_monitoring_system/README.md

     cd /home/weston/tvm
     ```

 2. Run the application.
-The 2nd argument (2) means the camera orientation.
+The 2nd argument (2) means the camera's orientation either LEFT or RIGHT side.
    - For RZ/V2H

    - Application with USB camera orientation as LEFT